nerskllc/Checkpoint-App/README.md

 - Other contributions include suggestions for website improvements and documentation.
 - Become a Top Genus Committer!

-# 📐 The contribution workflow
+## 📐 The contribution workflow
 Here's a step-by-step guide to contributing code to Kanaries RATH:

-- Take a look at the existing Issues(opens in a new tab) or create a new issue(opens in a new tab)!
+- Take a look at the existing [Issues](https://checkpoint.app) or create a new issue.
-- Fork the Repo(opens in a new tab) from our GitHub.
+- [Fork the Repo](https://checkpoint.app) from our GitHub.
 Create a branch for any issue that you are working with, and commit your work.
-- Create a Pull Request(opens in a new tab) (a.k.a.
+- Create a [Pull Request](https://checkpoint.app) (a.k.a.
 Create a PR).
 We will review and process your Pull Request.
 - Now that your Pull Request has been approved, you've officially become a Genus Committer!

-# 🐞 How can I report an issue?
+## 🐞 How can I report an issue?
 The open-source community values constructive questions.
-Before submitting an issue, make sure you have done your research:
+Before submitting an issue, make sure you have done your research and reviewed the following:

 - Avaialble documentations and FAQ.
-- Open issues on our GitHub repo.
+- Opened issues on our GitHub repo.
 - Existing Pull Requests.

-Open an issue(opens in a new tab) on the GitHub page with a detailed description of the problem.
+Then you can open a new [Issues](https://checkpoint.app) on the GitHub page with a detailed description of the problem.
 The community will be happy to help!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-# 📐 Join the Developer List
+## 📐 Join the Developer List
 To foster a sense of community and to recognize the contributions of each participant, we encourage you to include your details in the Developers List located in the repository.
 Here's how you can do it:

    a.
 In the repository's root directory, find to the "developers_list.md" file.